CRH

 3.2.
 Areas of application of CRH antagonists

-In the presence of a hyperactive HPA axis, usually identified by an excessive cortisol stress response, CRH antagonists could possibly be helpful.
+In the case of a hyperactive HPA axis, which can usually be identified by an excessive cortisol stress response, CRH antagonists could possibly be helpful.

-CRH antagonists include:
+CRH antagonists are for example:

 - Alpha-helical CRH (ah-CRH)12